 Pvt.
 Calvin N. Glover, 18, was found guilty of premeditated murder Wednesday in the beating death of Pfc.
 Barry Winchell.
-The guilty verdict carried a mandatory penalty of life in prison, but military jurors did have the option today of deciding whether Glover would ever be eligible for parole.
+The guilty verdict carried a mandatory penalty of life in prison, but military jurors were asked to decide whether Glover would be eligible for parole.

-Glover did not react to the sentence announcement, which does not specify when he will become eligible for parole.
+Glover did not react to the sentence announcement, which does not specify when he could be paroled.
 He also will receive a reduction in rank and a dishonorable discharge.

 Post commander Maj.
 Gen. Robert Clark will review the trial and sentence.
-He can either approve the findings or change the verdict or reduce the sentence, or both.
+He can uphold or change the verdicts but can’t increase the penalty.